-We will then begin to add and subtract numbers with up to 4 digits.
+We will begin with adding and subtracting numbers with up to 4 digits.
 Within this, we will look at formal written methods for these calculations, as well as learning how to estimate and use the inverse to check answers.
 We will also learn about mental strategies we could use to be more efficient with our calculations.

 We will start this term writing autobiographies.
 Our main focus is to ensure we structure our sentences accurately with capital letters and full stops.
 We will then build on this by adding conjunctions to connect our sentences.

 We will also be writing setting descriptions of an African landscape.
 Our focus will be using adventurous vocabulary, with a particular focus on expanded noun phrases to set the scene for the reader.

 Towards the end of term, we will be learning to write diary entries as we put ourselves in the shoes of 'Anglo-Saxon Boy'.

 We are following the Read, Write Inc Scheme which has a different focus each week.
 The children get to practise their new skills in a number of separate lessons across the week.

 We will start this term looking at a film clip of a journey through a Viking village.
 We will be using adjectives to create expanded noun phrases and learning about how to add prepositions to explain where something is.
 These will then be used to create our own setting and character descriptions.
 We will also be linking this with our class text of How to Train Your Dragon.

 Towards the end of the term, we will be writing newspaper articles all about the battle of Hastings.
 This is when William the Conqueror won the battle and became king and put an end to the Anglo-Saxon/Viking rule.
 This will include learning how to write direct and reported speech and ensuring our writing is formal.